-The Stockholders and the Board of Directors Prime Media Holdings, Inc. 16th Floor, Citibank Tower 8741 Paseo de Roxas Makati City
+The Stockholders and the Board of Directors Prime Media Holdings, Inc. 16th Floor, BDO Towers Valero 8741 Paseo de Roxas Makati City

-We have audited in accordance with Philippine Standards on Auditing, the financial statements of Prime Media Holdings, Inc. (the Company), a subsidiary of RYM Business Management Corp., as at December 31, 2020 and 2019 and for each of the three years ended December 31, 2020, 2019 and 2018, and have issued our report thereon dated March 30, 2021.
+We have audited in accordance with Philippine Standards on Auditing, the financial statements of Prime Media Holdings, Inc. (the Company), a subsidiary of RYM Business Management Corp., as at December 31, 2021 and 2020 and for the years ended December 31, 2021, 2020 and 2019, and have issued our report thereon dated April 12, 2022.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The accompanying supplementary schedules as at December 31, 2020 are the responsibility of the Company's management.
-These supplementary schedules
+The accompanying supplementary schedules as at December 31, 2021 are the responsibility of the Company's management.
+These supplementary schedules include the following:

-- Reconciliation of Retained Earnings Available for Dividend Declaration - Schedules required by Part II of the Revised Securities Regulation Code (SRC) Rule 68
+- Reconciliation of Retained Earnings Available for Dividend Declaration - Schedules required by Part II of the Revised Securities Regulation Code (SRC) Rule 68 - Conglomerate Map